OzleSig/flock_simulator/README.md

 ### Latest Update 10/11/2024
 Somehow pygame is now working without AppKit or I may have disabled AppKit somehow.
 I wouldn't know; I am relatively new to coding.
 So I will be progressing the project now.
 #### Game loop
+*Done*
 Every ten seconds render updated progress of the movement of boids.
 Update and render need to be seperate.

 ### Update 29/09/2024
 Pygame is not working on macs without AppKit.
 So I will be taking a break from the project until I learn more about classes and find another way to render the simulator.